-• ULTRA is Ubenimex in adult patients with secondary Lymphedema of the lower limb: a Phase 2, Randomized, double-blind, placebo-controlled study of efficacy, safety, and pharmacokinetics.
+ULTRA is Ubenimex in adult patients with Lymphedema of The lower limb: a Phase 2, RAndomized, double-blind, placebo-controlled study of efficacy, safety, and pharmacokinetics.

-Eligible patients must have a diagnosis of secondary leg lymphedema and must have completed a full course of complete decongestive therapy (CDT), at least 8 weeks prior to screening, including use of compression garments for at least 8 weeks without change in regimen.
+Eligible patients must have a diagnosis of leg lymphedema and must have completed a full course of complete decongestive therapy (CDT) at least 4 weeks prior to screening, including use of compression garments for at least 4 weeks without change in regimen.
 Patients must also be willing to maintain a stable regimen of self-care, including use of compression garments from screening through the entire study duration (through the safety follow-up visit).

 Approximately 40 patients will be enrolled in the ULTRA study and will be randomized in a 1:1 ratio to receive ubenimex three times a day or TID (20 patients) or placebo three times a day or TID (20 patients) for 24 weeks.

 Inquiries to participate should be directed to:

 • Stanford University, Leslie Roche, RN, BSN (email@example.com, 650-723-1396)

 • University of Florida Health Cancer Center at Orlando Health, Jennifer Quintiliani, RN, CCRP (Jennifer.firstname.lastname@example.org, 321-843-2026)

 • The Ohio State University, Columbus, Filiz Muharrem (email@example.com, 614-366-5844)